Herbert Allen Farmer: Joplin

 Around 9 p.m.
 Farmer and Galatas left the farm and drove into Joplin.
 "Galatas and Farmer went down town for the avowed purpose of seeing if they could find out if Nash had been brought to Joplin, saying that they would do what they could to get Jelly back to his wife; but when they returned, they reported that he was not in town."
 Galatas called his wife in Hot Springs from Frank Vaughn's Midway Drugstore in town at 9:37 p.m.
 "It is apparent Galatas and others... were making plans up to that hour to have appropriate assistance at Joplin to release Nash; that was evidently the reason why [Stacci] at Chicago was trying to reach Miller and the reason [Galatas and Mrs. Nash] flew to Joplin."

 "At 10:09 pm the Hot Springs number [which had received the 8:46 call from Fort Smith] called Farmer's house."
 At 10:17 p.m., Esther Farmer called Verne Miller's house in Kansas City and spoke to Miller's girlfriend, Vivian Mathias.
 "Mrs. Farmer was heard to say over the telephone on June 16th: 'They got by us here at Joplin.
 We watched from every angle but they got by us.'"
 At 12:05 a.m.
 June 17, Verne Miller called Herb Farmer's house from Union Station, Kansas City.
 Galatas told him what time the train would arrive at Union Station.
 Miller's phone calls earlier that evening were first to John Lazia in Kansas City, then to associates in Chicago and New York and to Harry Sawyer's Green Lantern restaurant in St. Paul to try to interest the Karpis-Barker gang, but on such short notice he could find no out-of-town takers (the Barkers were occupied at the time with the Hamm kidnapping) and the Kansas City mob did not want to get involved.

 At 6 a.m.
-June 17, Deafy Farmer drove Galatas and the aviator from the Connor Hotel in Joplin back to the airport, and returned home.
+June 17, Farmer drove Galatas and the aviator from the Connor Hotel in Joplin back to the airport, and returned home.
 Dutch Akers later told his FBI contact that as soon as Galatas reached Hot Springs "he ordered every gangster in town to leave."
 At 9:51 a.m. a call was made from a pay phone in Hot Springs to the Farmers' house.
 When the Joplin police chief heard the news of the shootings at Union Station he immediately suspected Herb Farmer had something to do with it.
 He and detectives arrived at the farm at noon, but the Farmers and Mrs. Nash had fled.